 Do you wonder how, despite having a fantastic board and staff, you can stop spinning your wheels and start moving forward?

 3 simple, impactful reasons why a strategic plan will help you focus on achieving your mission:

 1. Strategic Planning articulates what organizational success looks like and what it takes to get there.

 A robust strategic plan is a valuable tool that facilitates the process of identifying and prioritizing your organization’s goals, for a certain time period (1-5 years), to achieve your mission.
 It articulates how and when you will achieve them.
-It serves as a roadmap that gives you and your staff a clear step-by-step plan so that you can develop and maintain focus on your mission by determining how your nonprofit can best serve your constituents through the programs and services you provide.
+It serves as a roadmap that gives you a clear step-by-step plan that empowers you and all your staff to develop and maintain focus on your mission by determining how your nonprofit can best serve your constituents through the programs and services you provide.